wanglmnju/Loan_Default_Detection/README.md

 We explore and evaluate multiple models:

 - Logistic Regression
-- Decision Tree
 - Random Forest
 - XGBoost

 Model performance is measured using:

-- Accuracy
-- Precision
-- Recall
-- F1-Score
 - ROC-AUC

 ## Results

-XGBoost performed best in terms of F1-Score and ROC-AUC, with strong precision-recall tradeoffs, indicating suitability for imbalanced classification.
+XGBoost performed best in terms of ROC-AUC, with strong precision-recall tradeoffs, indicating suitability for imbalanced classification.